2022 – Club Championship Rules

-- You must be a fully financial NSKC member in order to be eligible for the Club Championship.
-Points will only accrue from the date of your membership and whilst you are a current member.
+•You must be a current financial GSKC member throughout the 2022 Club Championship.
+Points will only be accrued from the date of receipt of your fully paid club membership.

 – Cadet 9